metabase/metabase/docs/questions/sharing/public-links.md

 ## See all publicly shared content

-You can see all publicly shared questions, dashboards, and actions in **Admin Settings > Public Sharing**.
+Admins can see all publicly shared questions, dashboards, and actions in **Admin Settings > Public Sharing**.

 ![See shared content](../images/see-shared-content.png)